wagtail/rfcs/text/100-headless-support.md

 ### Content checks

+Including all [accessibility checker](https://docs.wagtail.org/en/stable/advanced_topics/accessibility_considerations.html#built-in-accessibility-checker) capabilities, and content metrics.
 Only available via the userbar.
 In addition to the userbar, also requires:

 - Page Preview
 - Cross-domain cross-frame communication

+### Snippets

+There is currently no specific support to retrieve snippets via the API.
+There is room for Wagtail to provide a good recipe in the documentation.

+### Settings

+There is currently no specific support to retrieve settings via the API.
+There is room for Wagtail to provide a good recipe in the documentation.

 ## Open Questions

+### Is there a point in supporting JSON schemas of API responses?

+This would be as an alternative to OpenAPI.

+### Is there room to better support (front-end) cache invalidation?

+Possibly?

+> Because the frontend acts as a cache, it needs to be invalidated/purged.
+In Wagtail, it is necessary to track which object is used on which page so that when content is mutated, the correct frontend components/pages are invalidated/purged.

 ### How actively should we consider alternatives to Django REST Framework?